US Tax Forms

 IRS W-2 Form

 Form W-2 is an important tax document for both employers and employees.
-It is issued by employers to report an employee's wages, withheld taxes, and much more to employees.
-They report this income to the IRS and the Social Security Administration every year.
-The employer is also required to provide copies of each worker's W-2 form to the employee.
+It is issued by employers to report an employee's wages, withheld taxes, and other compensation details.
+Employers report this information to the IRS and the Social Security Administration (SSA) every year.
+They are also required to provide copies of each employee’s W-2 form.

-After which, they use the form to file their federal and state income tax returns.
-In this blog, we will walk you through all the details related to a W-2 form.
-We will discuss why it is important, who receives it, how to read it, and much more.
+Employees use this form to file their federal and state income tax returns.
+In this guide, we will walk you through all the important details related to Form W-2, including its importance, eligibility, how to read it, and more.

 Key Takeaways

-• Only employees can obtain a W-2 form.
-Freelancers and other independent contractors cannot obtain a W-2 form.
+• Only employees receive a W-2 form.
+Freelancers and independent contractors receive Form 1099-NEC instead.

-Form W-2, Wages, and Tax Statement, is one of the important IRS tax forms.
-It is used to sum up an employee's wages and the taxes withheld from their paychecks throughout the year.
-The form contains information about specific benefits provided by the employer.
+Form W-2 (Wage and Tax Statement) is one of the most important IRS tax forms.
+It summarizes an employee’s total wages and taxes withheld during the year.

 Why are W-2 Forms Important?